LEARN

 Range:

-E Panama, Pacific slope of Andes in W Colombia to S Ecuador, and east of Andes from Colombia, E Ecuador and E Peru to Santa Cruz, E Bolivia; north of Amazon river east to W and S Venezuela and Guianas, and south fo Amazon river east to Mato Grosso, south-central Brazil.
+E Panama, Pacific slope of Andes in W Colombia to S Ecuador, and east of Andes from Colombia, E Ecuador and E Peru to Santa Cruz, E Bolivia; north of Amazon river east to W and S Venezuela and Guianas, and south of Amazon river east to Mato Grosso, south-central Brazil.
 Introduced to S Florida, US.

 Habitat:

-Up to 1500m (4920 ft).
+Up to 1500 m (4920 ft).
 Found in partly cleared and secondary forest, forest edge and open country with trees, humid lowland forest, varzea, swamp forest, palm groves, gallery forest and savanna.
 Avoids continuous terra firme forest.

 Wild Diet: